Relational Long Short-Term Memory for Video Action Recognition: Experiments

 \subsection{Comparison with related work}

 \textbf{Comparison with Temporal Segment Networks}: First, we compare our architecture with TSN on split 1 of UCF-101 dataset.
 The reason we compare with TSN is that our local branch is most similar to TSN, the only difference being that our local branch aggregates snippet-level features before FC layer, whereas TSN aggregates snippet-level prediction scores after FC layer.
 The performance of our implementation of TSN is shown in Table \ref{table:r-lstm vs tsn}, and the performance of our architecture is shown in Table \ref{table:local-two}.
 We observe that there is a 0.6\% increase in overall performance.
 In Figure~\ref{fig:visualization}, we show the 10 classes of UCF-101 with the largest improvements in our architecture over TSN.
 Most of those classes involve object interaction features, e.g. PizzaTossing, Archery, implying that the introduction of non-local branch reaps benefits towards relation reasoning.
+We also visualize some instances of UCF101 (split 1) test data in Figure~\ref{fig:visual} to show the importance of learning object interactions and long-term motion features.
+These examples involve object interactions and cannot be easily recognized using solely appearance features and short-motion features.
+For example, the instance about JavelinThrow has been misclassified as LongJump by TSN as both classes have the `running' sub-action in the early stages, whereas our architecture classifies its label correctly by a large margin.
+The possible reason is that our architecture learns about the interactions between the person and the javelin through time, but TSN erroneously focuses more on the running person.

 \textbf{Comparison with LSTM-based state-of-the-art methods}: As our method belongs to the family of LSTM-based methods, we compare our method with other LSTM-based methods over all three splits of UCF-101 and HMDB-51, as shown in Table \ref{table:lstm-sota}.
 From the table, we observe that our method outperforms other LSTM-based methods by a large margin.
 Even with the standalone Relational LSTM network (non-local branch), over three splits of UCF-101, we achieve 94.2\% accuracy, which convincingly outperforms other LSTM-based methods.
 To the best of our knowledge, we achieve the best performance among all LSTM-based methods.